 There will always be ups and downs on your journey, and your motivation is no exception.
 You will be more successful if you understand the difference between the rational and emotional mind.
 Self-awareness is the key to understanding this aspect of the changing spiritual tide.
 The more we practice self-awareness techniques, the less likely we will fall prey to negative emotional traps.

 Reading articles like this one will help open your self-awareness and motivate you through the rough spots.

-The practical tools for self-awareness are not tricky, but they do require persistence.
+The practical tools for self-awareness are not tricky, but they require persistence.
 You are more likely to succeed if you have a plan.
 Your plan is 3X more likely to succeed if you put it in writing.
 Leverage modern technology if you can.
 Use your smart device and set a reminder to practice meditation, mindfulness, or self-observation techniques.
 Otherwise, use stickies in prominent places in your home and workspace.

 Seek positive reinforcement from those on the same journey.
 We are here to help with tools and encouragement.

 Don’t be afraid to change your goals and expand your journey.
 Remember, if you only lift yourself, your quest is only half done.
 Helping others is a great way to raise your positive social awareness and give you partners with whom you can share.
 You’ll learn more about yourself by helping others.